nfeldl/nfeldl.github.io/collections/_news/2020-05-07-southern-ocean-polynyas.md

   type: talk
   text: "Presented by Z. S. Kaufman at the 15th AMS Conference on Polar Meteorology and Oceanography, Boulder, CO."

+- date: 2019-04-08
+  type: grant
+  text: "NSF GRF: The Use of Causal Discovery Techniques for Quantifying High-Latitude Climate Feedbacks"

 ---